na-na-hi/renget/archive/freellamas.md

 Nope.
 I have no interest in your ahh ahh mistress loli smut.
 I store nothing, no statistics, not even prompt count.

 ##### Known issues
 - Why replies short? => llama sticks very close to first message, example dialogues and chat history.
 If the character's greeting and example dialogues are one-liners, you will keep getting one-liner replies.
-Alternatively, use OOC, or use simple-proxy-for-tavern below.
+Alternatively, use simple-proxy-for-tavern below.
 Here's a card that will generate medium responses: https://files.catbox.moe/tlyy9k.png
 - Some models with too much GPT training data are bad at writing explicit smut and will try to conclude the scene as soon as possible.
 - I still can't get text-generation-interface to work on Windows so everybody will have to wait their turn in a single queue for now.
 - 13b models suffer from limited spatial reasoning, but are still excellent at conversations.
-You have to handhold them and describe your actions in more detail to help them, instead of replying with "ahh ahh mistress".
+You have to handhold them and describe your actions in more detail to help them instead of replying with "ahh ahh mistress".
 - Stop using W++ cards, don't use "You" as your name because it will confuse the model, use novel formatting to avoid fucked-up asterisks.

 ##### How to use this with simple-proxy-for-tavern